 — devices for the control or support of conception;

-— products specifically intended for the cleaning, disinfection or sterilisation of devices as referred to in Article 1(4) and of those referred to in the first paragraph of this point.
+— products specifically intended for the cleaning, disinfection or sterilisation of devices and of those referred to in the first paragraph of this point.